Bubobubobubobubo/sardine/docs/sardine_doc/src/basics/senders.md

 # Senders

-Senders are required building blocks in every way of making sound with Sardine.
+Senders are required building blocks used in all ways of making sound with Sardine.

 `d(bd)` is a **Sender**.
 It is a special function that sends messages to musical applications and audio tools.
 It also provides an interface to the pattern languages (Sardine, Ziffers).
 Basically, **senders provide a gate to the outside world**.

-**Default Senders**
+## Default Senders

 The *Case* signifies whether the sender is used in a Player (lower), or @swim function (UPPER).
 Using the Ziffers pattern language requires different senders.